 In order to find all image links with empty alt text, jump to the Site Audit dashboard in WebSite Auditor.
 Click on Empty alt text for a full list of pages that contain images with no alt text specified.

-The links placed within page's content have a higher SEO value than the ones in the header, footer, or sidebar.
-The latter have more to do with navigation, and it looks like Google treats those as non-editorial links.
-Link in the main content, on the other hand, add new information and value to the text.
+The links placed within the page's content have a higher SEO value than the ones in the header, footer, or sidebar.
+The latter has more to do with navigation, and it looks like Google treats those as non-editorial links.
+Link in the main content, on the other hand, adds new information and value to the text.
 Furthermore, the text and keywords surrounding a link also matter for the ranking of the target page.

-For additional info, see this guide to how link placement influences its SEO value.
+For additional info, see this guide on how the placement of links influences their SEO value.

 Imagine that you are reading an article that has a bunch of links to other articles.
 Because you are curious, you click on some of these links.
 You read through another article, and another one, and click on even more links.
-Finally, you end up on YouTube watching Top Failures compilation 2017 instead of reading the initial article on the critical importance of the nofollow attribute.
+Finally, you end up on YouTube watching a puppy compilation instead of reading the initial article on the critical importance of the nofollow attribute.

 In order to force browser to open a link in a new tab, add a 'target' attribute to the link in HTML: